Remi Kanazi: Reception

 The commentator Chris Hedges has commented positively about Kanazi's poetry, saying, "There is more truth, and perhaps finally more news, in Remi Kanazi's poems than the pages of your daily newspaper."
 His poetry was similarly praised by the South African former minister Ronnie Kasrils, who considered it "a shining example of tomorrow's Palestine."
 The novelist and writer John Berger has described Kanazi as "a voice which refuses to be silenced".

+Kanazi's political rhetoric has drawn criticism from Jewish sources who have questioned his claims to be pro-peace.
+He has posted that "Tel Aviv shouldn’t exist.
+Israel shouldn’t exist" and that "Israel needs to feel more pain.
+More destruction, more death, afraid in shelters, wondering if this is their last breath.
+Every moment going forward should be sheer terror until genocide ends and Israeli colonial conquest is disrupted."

 ICC campaign

 In 2016, when Kanazi was on a tour of campuses promoting his latest book Before the Next Bomb Drops: Rising Up From Brooklyn to Palestine, Israel on Campus Coalition (ICC) ran a covert campaign against him, having professionals setting up Facebook groups pretending to be student-operated.
 These groups appeared just before Kanazi's meeting at John Jay College of Criminal Justice and San Jose State University.